-6 Ways to Naturally Improve Your Thyroid Function
+6 Habits That May Naturally Improve Your Thyroid Function

-You may experience problems with your thyroid function due to several different reasons, so it's a good idea to eat foods to keep it stable and get regular medical checkups.
+You may experience problems with your thyroid function due to several different reasons.
+Thus, it's a good idea to eat foods that may help keep it stable and get regular medical checkups.
 Learn more in this article.

 Your thyroid gland is a relatively small, butterfly-shaped gland found in your throat area.
 It’s located right in the front of your neck.